hasanunlu/hasanunlu.github.io/_posts/2023-6-14-Motor-Controller-Software-and-Circuit-for-Dyson-Vacuum-Cleaner-Motors.markdown

 The Scope Capture of the Simple Controlling Approach
 </div>
 \
-Upon observing that enabling the H-bridge before the hall effect sensor’s rising/falling edge boosted speed, this is because the hall effect sensor's location with respect to the rotor.
+Upon observing that enabling the H-bridge before the hall effect sensor’s rising/falling edge boosted speed, this is because the hall effect sensor's location with respect to the coils.
 I introduced an adjustable time offset from the previous hall effect sensor edge and enabled H-bridge after this offset.
 The system remains a closed-loop controlled by the hall effect sensor, however the pulse width control loop is phase-shifted.
 Now, it is time to reduce pulse width to achieve higher RPMs.
 A new challenge emerged in getting the minimum pulse width, the timer interrupt service routine measuring pulse durations couldn't be reduced after some point even when I set the minimum timer period.
 The problem was the Arduino library *digitalWrite(.)/digitalRead(.)* functions, which take tens of instruction cycles.
 I switched to direct GPIO port access to minimize latency in setting GPIOs.

 **Direct GPIO Port Access Compiled Assembly Code**
 ```assembly